 Thirdly, the findings presented in this review have implications for assessing and treating heterogeneous clinical populations with common mental health diagnoses.
 Classification of patients based on personality type may have more clinical utility than approaches to subtyping disorders such as eating disorders by Axis I subtype alone (Wildes et al., 2011).
 Taking into account underlying personality type when treating Axis I disorders is likely to be crucial to both treatment outcome and to the development of new treatments.
 As has been demonstrated in the PTSD literature, treatment approaches often focus on the psychopathology of one personality subtype only, with patients assumed to be homogeneous within this classification, whereas they may in fact show the exact opposite pattern of personality (Miller et al., 2004).
 Populations that may be commonly assumed to be very emotionally undercontrolled (for example, the homeless population) may in fact show heterogeneity in personality type that, without assessment, would be missed in the development of treatment interventions.
-Treating presenting symptomology alone, e.g. disordered eating behaviours and cognitions, may be adequate in the high functioning types, however for those in the over and undercontrolled clusters, symptom focussed treatment may fail to address the personality structure that gives rise to the underlying context of the symptoms (Westen & Harnden-Fischer, 2001).
+Treating presenting symptomology alone, e.g. disordered eating behaviours and cognitions, may be adequate in the high functioning types, however for those in the over and undercontrolled clusters, opine that symptom focussed treatment may fail to address the personality structure that gives rise to the underlying context of the symptoms.
 Additionally, comorbid mental health problems could be addressed by treatments that target underlying personality processes.
 This not only has implications for treatment approaches, but also for the classification of mental disorders.
 Westen and Harnden-Fischer (2001) suggested that subtypes of personality functioning should be built into Axis I classifications.
-The new DSM-V of course negates consideration of multiaxial diagnosis, but the alternative clustering of personality disorder diagnoses (APA, 2013) may be useful.
-This proposes that issues of emotional undercontrol are more characteristic of cluster B (borderline, narcissistic, histrionic and antisocial), wheras those characteristic of overcontrol are more characteristic of clusters A (schizotypal, paranoid and schizoid) and C (dependent, avoidant, obsessive-compulsive and passive-aggressive).
+The new DSM-5 of course negates consideration of multiaxial diagnosis, but the alternative clustering of personality disorder diagnoses (APA, 2013) may be useful.
+This proposes that issues of emotional undercontrol are more characteristic of cluster B (borderline, narcissistic, histrionic and antisocial), whereas those characteristic of overcontrol are more characteristic of clusters A (schizotypal, paranoid and schizoid) and C (dependent, avoidant, obsessive-compulsive and passive-aggressive).
+Westen and Harnden-Fischer’s construction does however, indicate a specific view of typologies as underlying structures.
+This is just one theoretical view, which stresses the importance of treating those structures.
+However other theoretical models may not require the acknowledgement and treatment of such structures, but may focus on the modification of skills, coping, internal experience etc.

 Whatever diagnostic clustering is used, it may be that any attempt to relate categorical groupings to personality subtypes will result in patients being labelled, as opposed to described in terms of typical variation within normal personality functioning.
 Indeed, attempts to categorise mental health issues are inherently limiting in terms of continuum arguments (e.g. van Os, et al, 2009).
 We may be limiting ourselves in terms of both research and clinical work if we regard such categories as over and under control as ‘things’ which define people.
 They are obviously useful in terms of guiding thinking and treatment, but perhaps should be used as guides rather than governing frameworks.